kernelci/kernelci-project/kernelci.org/content/en/docs/org/tsc.md

 The [rules](#rules) are based on the LF [project charter](/files/KernelCI_Project_Technical_Charter_20181107.pdf).
 Typically, major contributors eventually become members and those who have stopped contributing for an extended period of time may be removed.
-This is done in agreement with the TSC and the AB.
-The TSC may vote to make decisions when there is no consensus or when a formal procedure is required.

 ## Members